GAM-team/GAM/wiki/Users-People-Contacts-Profiles.md

 - [Copy User Contacts to another User](#copy-user-contacts-to-another-user)

 ## Notes
-As of version `6.08.00`, GAM uses the People API to manage user contacts rather than the Contacts API.
+GAM uses the People API to manage user contacts rather than the Contacts API.

-Most commands will work unchanged but Google has completely changed how the data is presented.
-If you have scripts that process the output from `print contacts` for example, they will have to be changed.

-You might want to keep an older version of GAM available so you can compare the output from the two versions and make adjustments as necessary.

-If you manage contacts in the contact group "Other Contacts", you will need to use an older version, as the People API has very little support for this.
+The People API has very little support for managing contacts in the contact group "Other Contacts".

 To use these commands you must add the `People API` to your project and authorize the appropriate scopes:
 * `Client Access`